 Revenues derived from alliances with credit bureaus and credit card processors have accounted for most of our revenue growth in the last three years.
-For the first half of fiscal 2001, revenues produced through credit bureaus decreased approximately 2% compared to the same period in fiscal 2000 and accounted for approximately 27% of revenues.
+For the nine-month period ended June 30, 2001, revenues produced through credit bureaus increased approximately 7% compared to the same period in fiscal 2000 and accounted for approximately 37% of revenues.
 Revenues from services produced through credit bureaus increased 13% in fiscal 2000 and 14% in fiscal 1999, and accounted for approximately 37% of revenues in fiscal 2000 and 36% in fiscal 1999.
 Revenues from services provided through bankcard processors also increased in each of these years, primarily due to increases in the number of accounts at each of the major processors.

 While we have been successful in extending or renewing our agreements with credit bureaus and credit card processors in the past, and believe we will likely be able to do so in the future, the loss of one or more such alliances or an adverse change in terms could have a material adverse effect on revenues and operating margin.
-For the first half of fiscal 2001, revenues generated from our alliances with Trans Union Corporation, Equifax, Inc. and Experian Information Solutions, Inc. each accounted for approximately 8% to 9% of total revenues.
-In fiscal 2000, Trans Union Corporation accounted for approximately 12% of our revenues and Equifax, Inc., approximately 10%.
-Revenues generated through our alliances with Equifax, Experian and Trans Union each accounted for approximately 8% to 10% in fiscal 1999.
+For the nine- month period ended June 30, 2001, revenues generated from our alliances with TransUnion Corporation, Equifax, Inc. and Experian Information Solutions, Inc. accounted for approximately 9%, 11% and 7%, of revenues, respectively.
+In fiscal 2000, TransUnion accounted for approximately 12% of our revenues; Equifax, approximately 10%; and Experian, approximately 7%.
+Revenues generated through our alliances with TransUnion, Equifax, and Experian accounted for approximately 10%, 9% and 7%, respectively in fiscal 1999.

-The increases in revenues in the first half of fiscal 2001 and the second quarter derived from the Global Financial Services segment compared with the same periods in fiscal 2000 were due primarily to increased sales of StrategyWare products and sales of the new products, primarily MarketSmart and ClickPremium products and Fair Isaac Decision System products, the decision engine component of MarketSmart and ClickPremium products.
+The increases in revenues in the nine-month period ended June 30, 2001 derived from the Global Financial Services segment compared with the same period in fiscal 2000 were due primarily to increased sales of StrategyWare products and sales of the new products, primarily MarketSmart and ClickPremium products and Fair, Isaac Decision System products.
+The decrease in revenues in the three-months ended June 30, 2001 compared to the corresponding period in fiscal 2000 primarily reflects a decline in sales of StrategyWare and other software products.

-The Other segment includes Analytics and LiquidCredit products and products sold to the Retail and Telecommunications industries.
-Increases in revenues for the Other segment in the first half of fiscal 2001 and the second quarter compared to the same periods in the prior fiscal year are primarily due to increases in sales of the LiquidCredit product.
+The increase in Other segment revenues in the nine- and three- month periods ended June 30, 2001 compared to the same periods in the prior fiscal year are primarily due to increases in sales of the LiquidCredit product.

-Total revenues derived from outside of the United States represented approximately 19% of total revenues in the first half of fiscal 2001.
-Gains or losses due to fluctuations in currency exchange rates have not been significant to date but may become more important if, as expected, the proportion of our revenues denominated in foreign currencies increases in the future.

-Revenues from software maintenance and consulting services each accounted for less than 10% of revenues in the first half of fiscal 2001 and the recent quarter.
+Total revenues derived from outside the United States represented approximately 19% of total revenues in the first nine-months of fiscal 2001 and in fiscal 2000.
+Revenues from software maintenance and consulting services each accounted for less than 10% of revenues in the first three quarters of 2001.